Production in industry: November 2022

-In July 2022, the seasonally adjusted production index reflected an increase of 1.7% compared to June 2022.
-The calendar adjusted production index reflected a decrease of 5.1% compared to July 2021.
+In November 2022, the seasonally adjusted production index reflected an increase of 2.6% compared to October 2022.
+The calendar adjusted production index reflected an increase of 5.6% compared to November 2021.

->

-> Gross index (2015=100)
+Gross index (2015=100)

 The industrial production index makes it possible to monitor the evolution in volume of the value added at factor cost over a given reference period.
 Value added at basic prices can be calculated as follows: turnover (excluding VAT and other similar deductible taxes directly linked to turnover) plus capitalised production, plus other operating income, plus or minus the changes in stocks, minus the purchases of goods and services, minus other taxes on products which are linked to turnover but not deductible, and the subsidies received on the products.
 However, the data to produce this index are not available on a monthly basis.
 In practice, the adequate representative values to produce the indices are: gross production values (deflated); volumes; turnover (deflated); working hours; raw materials; energy...